Best European trips for couples

-A traditionally romantic city, the old cliché that Paris is the ‘city of love’ is one that never disappoints.
-Whether it's your first visit as a couple to the French capital city, or you've been dozens of times before, Paris can offer you something new and unique each time you go.
+A traditionally romantic city, Paris is the ‘city of love' and one that never disappoints.
+Whether it's your first visit as a couple to the French capital, or you've been dozens of times before, Paris can offer you something new and unique each time you go.
 We recommend at least 3 days in Paris.

-From sharing a box of macarons while you sit by the river Seine, to exploring the characteristic charm of the Louvre, to ascending all the way to the top of the Eiffel Tower where you'll be greeted by panoramic views of the city below, Paris truly has something for everyone.
+From sharing a box of macarons while you sit by the river Seine, to exploring the characteristic charm of the Louvre, to ascending all the way to the top of the Eiffel Tower where you'll be greeted by panoramic views of the city below, Paris sure deserves to be called a most romantic destination.

 The food you'll eat in Paris is sure to be some of the greatest cuisines you'll ever taste, and Paris has something to offer every kind of culinary palate.
 From crunchy baguettes shared with an assortment of cheese on a picnic in the park to sampling some of the greatest dishes at any authentic Parisian bistro, the city of love can cater to not only your romantic needs but to your culinary needs too.

-The second Italian city to make its way on this list is Rome.
+The second Italian city to make its way on this list is Rome, the eternal city, one of the most romantic cities in the world.
 Renowned for its abundant history and remarkable architectural features, Rome is an absolute dream to visit as a couple.
 We recommend enjoying a 3 day itinerary in Rome to begin with.

-With its many piazzas armed with al fresco trattorias, the Italian capital city provides couples with a plethora of exquisite dining opportunities.
+With its many piazzas armed with al fresco trattorias, Rome provides couples with a plethora of exquisite dining opportunities.